danielegiardiello/Prediction_performance_survival/01_predsurv_simplified.md

 regression analysis is the most popular statistical model to deal with such data in oncology and other medical research.

-### 1.1 Preliminary investigation: survival and censoring curves in the development and validation data
+### 1.1 Preliminary investigation - survival and censoring curves in the development and validation data

 First, we draw the survival and the censoring curves of the development and validation data